MKGitHub/DevelopmentGuidelinesAndBestPractices/README.md

-Development Guidelines &amp; Best Practices
+**Development Guidelines & Best Practices** to make your apps & games just a little bit better and more user friendly!
+For developers & designers.

-Development guidelines &amp; best practices to make your software/apps/games etc. just a little bit better and more user friendly!
-For developers, designers & users.
+I'm not saying that I'm an expert but some sh#t makes sense if you think about it – all this simple & hidden design is causing disfunction & frustration.